oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 ```

-and if you use `istioctl proxy-status`, you should see the mesh status
+If you use `istioctl proxy-status`, you will see the mesh status:

 ```
 istioctl proxy-status